ricomariani/CG-SQL-author/docs/testing.md

 # Testing CG/SQL

-Run this command in the [/sources](https://github.com/facebookincubator/CG-SQL/tree/main/sources) directory:
+Run this command in the `sources` directory:
 ```
 ./test.sh
 ```